-On July 8, 2016, MEI filed a Request for Arbitration against OEC with the International Court of Arbitration, International Chamber of Commerce ("ICC").
+On 8 July 2016, MEI filed a Request for Arbitration against OEC with the ICC Court of Arbitration, ICC No. 22099/ZF.
 MEI was a subcontractor to OEC for the construction and erection works of the Upstream Plant at the lowa fertilizer project.
 In its Request for Arbitration, MEI seeks recovery of outstanding applications for payment of around USD 12.6 million plus interest.
-On September 6, 2016, OEC filed its Objection to Jurisdiction, Answer and Counterclaim.
+On 6 September 2016, OEC filed its Objection to Jurisdiction, Answer and Counterclaim.
 OEC denies it had any obligation to pay MEI the amount set forth in the Request for Arbitration on the basis that MEI had performed defective work and/or had not completed its work.
 OEC alleges that it suffered significant loss and damage as a result of MEI's failure to perform its contractual obligations.
 OEC demands payment by MEI of around USD 12.9 million.
-Next hearing is expected to be held in September 2017.
+Hearings were held in last week of September 2017, with post-hearing submissions submitted in October 2017.